 Lincoln Energy Center Contract

-As previously disclosed in the information memorandum, the Lincoln Energy Center Project has entered into a contract to sell a portion of its output (___ MW) for a certain period of time (___ years).
+As previously disclosed in the information memorandum, the owner of the Lincoln Energy Center is obligated under a contract to sell capacity and energy to a third party.
 That contract is available in the electronic data room.
-Enron North America Corp. believes that it is essential that bidders closely review the terms of this contract.
-The contract specifies that Commonwealth Edison will pay a capacity payment to the Lincoln Energy Center project and will pay market prices for any energy provided by the Project.
-This arrangement provides Commonwealth Edison with assured capacity to serve its customers, while also providing a substantial economic enhancement to the Lincoln Energy Center Project.
-The Project is able to retain all of the economic benefits of high energy prices as well as all of the volatility value associated with owning a merchant peaking plant, while also enjoying an incremental assured revenue stream from the contractual capacity payments.
-Round II bidders are strongly encouraged to consider the incremental value of this contract in preparing Round II bids.
+Enron believes that it is essential that bidders closely review the terms of such contract.

+Under such contract, a Confirmation Agreement dated November 4, 1999 (the “Confirmation”), 600 MW of capacity and energy are sold to Commonwealth Edison Company, Chicago, Illinois ("ComEd") for the summer periods running from June 1 through September 30 for the years 2000 through 2002.
+Capacity payments under the Confirmation total $12 million per year, paid for each calendar month of each summer period at $5/kw-month.
+The capacity is supplied from the Lincoln Energy Center and is regulatory capacity in the MAIN region.
+Energy is supplied at ComEd's daily election either from the Lincoln Energy Center (in which case the energy would be unit contingent) or from the market (in which case standard liquidated damages provisions would apply).
+In either case, energy is priced based upon a "Market Price" as the energy is requested by ComEd.
+The Confirmation includes detailed provisions for determining market prices in circumstances where no market index exists.
+Round II bidders need to consider the incremental value of this contract in preparing Round II proposals.

 Gleason Interconnect Agreement

-Pursuant to the terms of the [interconnection agreement] between Gleason and the T.V.A. (which is available in the electronic data room), Gleason is obligated to pay for up to $_________ of upgrades to the T.V.A. transmission system.
-To date, $_________ has been paid for these transmission upgrades, while the Project remains obligated to pay for the remaining upgrades at a future date.
+Pursuant to the terms of the Interconnection Agreement between Gleason Power I, L.L.C (“Gleason”) and T.V.A. (which is available in the electronic data room), Gleason is obligated to pay for upgrades to T.V.A.’s Shelby Substation (estimated to be $27.69 million).
+Through September 2000, $2.64 million has been paid for these transmission upgrades, while Gleason remains obligated to pay for the remaining upgrades at a future date.

-The amounts paid for these upgrades will be returned to the Project in the form of transmission credits.
-To date, the Project has received $_________ million in transmission credits.
-The [interconnect agreement] provides that any amount paid but not received as credits by 2009 will be refunded at that time.
-Therefore, the net effect of the interconnect agreement is that the Project currently has a receivable balance of $_______ from T.V.A. and will be obligated to advance additional funds in the future, all of which will be returned to the Project by 2009.
+The amounts paid for these upgrades will be returned to Gleason in the form of transmission credits.
+Through September 2000, Gleason has used $772,000 in transmission credits.
+The Interconnect Agreement provides that any amount paid but not used as credits by December 31, 2009 will be refunded at that time.
+Therefore, the net effect of the Interconnect Agreement is that Gleason currently has a receivable balance (in the form of transmission credits) of $1.87 million from T.V.A. and will be obligated to advance additional funds in the future, all of which will be either applied towards the cost of transmission or returned to Gleason on December 31, 2009.

-Transaction documents will be forwarded to you on October [9], 2000.

-Enron North America Corp. and Credit Suisse First Boston appreciate your effort in providing the Round I proposal and look forward to assisting you in performing the due diligence required for your Round II proposal.
-Please contact any of the individuals named on the attached Contact List with any questions.
+Enron and Credit Suisse First Boston appreciate your effort in providing the Round I proposal and look forward to assisting you in performing the due diligence required for your Round II proposal.
+Please contact any of the following individuals with any questions: